THE NAME

 The parallel motion differed from Watt’s linkage by having an additional pantograph linkage incorporated in the design.
 This did not affect the fundamental principle but it allowed the engine room to be smaller because the linkage was more compact.

-In music theory, contrapuntal motion is the general movement of two melodic lines with respect to each other.
 In traditional four-part harmony, it is important that lines maintain their independence, an effect which can be achieved by the judicious use of the four types of contrapuntal motion: parallel motion, similar motion, contrary motion, and oblique motion.

 Parallel motion is motion in the same direction, keeping the same interval between them.